rodrigoio/testbucket/CONTRIBUTING.md

 Contributing
 ------------

-99tests is an open source, community-driven project.
+Test Bucket is an open source, community-driven project.

 If you'd like to contribute, please read the following guide: